Chepstow: Early settlement

 The earliest recorded evidence of human activity in the Chepstow area are charcoal deposits, found in St Peter's Cave, at the base of Hardwick Cliff, Bulwark, dating from the Upper Paleolithic.

 The oldest site of known habitation at Chepstow is at Thornwell, overlooking the estuaries of the Wye and Severn close to the modern M48 motorway junction, where archaeological investigations in advance of recent housing development revealed continuous human occupation from the Mesolithic period of around 5000 BC until the end of the Roman period, about 400 AD.
 There are also Iron Age fortified camps in the area, dating from the time of the Silures, at Bulwark, 1 mi south of the town centre, and at Piercefield and Lancaut, some 1.5 mi to the north.
 During the Roman occupation, there was a bridge or causeway across the Wye, about 0.6 mi upstream of the later town bridge.
 Chepstow is located at a crossing point directly between the Roman towns at Gloucester (Glevum) and Caerwent (Venta Silurum).
 Although historians think it likely that there was a small Roman fort in the area, the only evidence found so far has been of Roman material and burials, rather than buildings.

 After the Romans left, Chepstow was within the southern part of the Welsh kingdom of Gwent, known as Gwent Is-coed (i.e. Gwent this side of the woods).
 To the north of the modern town centre, a small church was established dedicated to St. Cynfarch (alternatively Cynmarch, Kynemark or Kingsmark), a disciple of St. Dyfrig.
-This later became an Augustinian priory on what is now Kingsmark Lane, but no traces of it remain.
+This later became the St Kynemark Priory on what is now Kingsmark Lane, but no traces of it remain.
 The town is close to the southern point of Offa's Dyke, which begins on the east bank of the Wye at Sedbury and runs all the way to the Irish Sea in north Wales.
 This was built in the late 8th century as a boundary between Mercia and the Welsh kingdoms, although some recent research has questioned whether the stretch near Chepstow formed part of the original Dyke.
 It is possible, though not clearly substantiated, that Chepstow may have superseded Caerwent as a trading centre, and been used by both Saxons and the Welsh.
 The Lancaut and Beachley peninsulas, opposite Chepstow, were in Welsh rather than Mercian control at that time, although by the time of the Domesday Book Striguil was assessed as part of Gloucestershire.